-Evidence supports premise: OR distractions up surgical errorsDecember 6th, 2012 in Surgery /
+Evidence supports premise: OR distractions up surgical errorsDecember 6, 2012 in Medicine & Health / Surgery

 (HealthDay)—Typical operating room distractions and interruptions (ORDIs) potentially increase the likelihood of surgical errors among surgical trainees, according to a study published in the November issue of the Archives of Surgery.